puppetlabs/puppetlabs-apache/README.md

 Determines whether the service should be running.
 Can be set to 'undef' which is useful when you want to let the service be managed by some other application like pacemaker.
 Defaults to 'running'.

+#####`purge_configs`

+Removes all other apache configs and vhosts, which is automatically set to true.
+Setting this to false is a stopgap measure to allow the apache module to coexist with existing or otherwise managed configuration.
+It is recommended that you move your configuration entirely to resources within this module.

 #####`serveradmin`

 Sets the server administrator.
 Defaults to 'root@localhost'.